mikeqfu/pydriosm/README.md

 ## Acknowledgement

-The development of [pydriosm](https://pypi.org/project/pydriosm/), including the example code that demonstrates how to use the package, heavily relies on freely available [OpenStreetMap](https://www.openstreetmap.org/) data.
+The development of PyDriosm, including the example code that demonstrates how to use the package, heavily relies on freely available [OpenStreetMap](https://www.openstreetmap.org/) data.
 The author would like to express sincere gratitude to all the [OpenStreetMap contributors](https://wiki.openstreetmap.org/wiki/Contributors) for their invaluable contributions in making this data accessible to the community.

 ## Cite as